 The Route 6/10 Reconstruction Design-Build Project is the largest Design-Build Project in Rhode Island Department of Transportation (RIDOT) history.
 The 6/10 interchange is located just west of downtown Providence in an area of Providence known as Olneyville It serves as a critical east-west regional link for automobile and truck traffic between Interstates 295, 95 and 195.
 Nearly 100,000 trips are made through the interchange each day with two thirds of those trips originating or destined for points outside of Providence.

-The Route 6/10 interchange has fallen into a state of disrepair with seven of its nine bridge structures rated structurally deficient.
+The Route 6/10 interchange fell into a state of disrepair with seven of its nine bridge structures rated structurally deficient.
 In addition to replacing the bridges and ramps of the interchange itself, this project will address existing bridges serving local streets that are integrated into the interchange due to their proximity and grades.
 All will be brought into a state of good repair.
 The project also includes construction of a "missing move" from Route 10 North to Route 6 West.
 The creation of this missing move will serve to reduce or eliminate through traffic from the streets of Olneyville, thereby improving pedestrian safety in the community.

 The existing system of highways and ramps comprising the interchange was originally constructed in the 1950s as a bypass around Olneyville, which at the time was a distinct urban center.
 Due to steady growth in automobile traffic and increase reliance on heavy trucking for freight, many elements of the interchange failed to meet emerging highway safety and serviceability standards.
 The problem became worse as additional regional highway connections were made with Route 10 and Route 6 (former RI-195) in the 1960s and 1970s.
 Most all of the now functionally obsolete elements of the interchange (including insufficient merging lengths and curve radii, unusual and substandard on- and off-ramp configurations, and other deficiencies) persist to this day.